Sténographe au Canada | CliquezJustice.ca Skip to main content

 Necessary skills

-Here are some of the key skills needed for a career as a Court Reporter.
+Here are some of the key skills needed for a career as a court reporter.

 Attention to detail

-A Court Reporter has to pay attention to every detail of what is being said and must be very precise.
-It is critical for Court Reporters to transcribe things exactly as they are said.
+A court reporter has to pay attention to every detail of what is being said and must be very precise.
+It is critical for court reporters to transcribe things exactly as they are said.

-Observe rules
+Follow rules

 Ability to listen